 “I am a lifelong learner.
 I find myself just as curious now as I was 60 years ago.”

-Before Steve retired from his 36-year career, he began teaching classes on the US Constitution in American history as a volunteer.
+Before Steve retired, he began teaching classes on the US Constitution in American history as a volunteer.
 SAGE is a perfect fit for Steve.